gosgconsulting/roomstay-data/VLOOKUP_FEATURE.md

-# Vlookup Feature
+# Vlookup Feature - Pivot Dimensions

 ## Overview
-The Vlookup feature allows users to map multiple dimension values to a single value, enabling data grouping and consolidation.
-This is useful for scenarios like mapping multiple hotel names to a single brand, or grouping different campaign names under a common category.
+The Vlookup feature allows users to create new text dimensions by mapping multiple existing values to single grouped values.
+These new dimensions become available in all performance components (Performance Table, KPI Chart, KPI Cards) and can be used as pivot dimensions for data grouping and analysis.

 ## Use Case Example
 If you have:
-- Hotel A → Map to "Brady"
+- "Hotel A" → Map to "Brady" in new "Account" dimension
-- Hotel B → Map to "Sojourn"
+- "Hotel B" → Map to "Sojourn" in new "Account" dimension
-- Hotel C → Map to "Brady"
+- "Hotel C" → Map to "Brady" in new "Account" dimension

-When you filter by "Brady" in the Account dimension, it will automatically group and aggregate data from both Hotel A and Hotel C.
+When you group by the new "Account" dimension in the Performance Table, it will automatically aggregate data:
+- Brady row will show combined data from Hotel A + Hotel C
+- Sojourn row will show data from Hotel B

 ## Implementation